Soda geyser: Chemistry

-CO2(aq) -> CO2(g)

 The conversion of dissolved carbon dioxide to gaseous carbon dioxide forms rapidly expanding gas bubbles in the soda, which pushes the beverage contents out of the container.
 Experimental measurements suggest that as many as 14 million bubbles are produced per liter of soda in this experiment.

 Carbonated sodas contain elevated levels of carbon dioxide under pressure.
 The solution becomes supersaturated with carbon dioxide when the bottle is opened, and the pressure is released.
 Under these conditions, carbon dioxide begins to degas from the solution, forming gas bubbles.

 The activation energy for bubble nucleation (formation of bubbles) depends on where the bubble forms.
 It is very high for bubbles that form in the liquid itself (homogeneous nucleation), and much lower if bubble growth occurs within tiny bubbles trapped in some other surface (heterogeneous nucleation).
 Bubble nucleation and growth in carbonated beverages almost always occur by heterogeneous nucleation: diffusion of carbon dioxide into pre-existing bubbles within the beverage.
 When dissolved gas diffuses into bubbles that already exist in a liquid, it is called Type IV bubble nucleation.
 When the pressure is released from a soda bottle upon opening it, dissolved carbon dioxide can escape into any tiny bubble located within the beverage.
 These ready-made bubbles (which are nucleation sites) exist in things such as tiny fibers or non-wettable crevices on the sides of the bottle.
 Because there usually are very few such pre-existing bubbles, the degassing process is slow.
 Mentos candies contain millions of cavities, roughly 1-3 μm in size, that remain unwetted when added to a soda.
 Because of this, the addition of Mentos candies to a carbonated beverage provides enormous numbers of pre-existing bubbles into which dissolved carbon dioxide can escape.
 Thus, adding Mentos candies to a carbonated beverage introduces millions of nucleation sites into the drink, which allows for degassing that is rapid enough to support a jet of foam out of a bottle.
 While a Mentos candy contains millions of cavities, it is likely that only about 100,000 cavities actively nucleate bubbles on any single Mentos candy placed in a carbonated beverage.

 Pre-existing bubbles provide a way for the reaction to occur without requiring bubbles to form within the liquid itself (homogeneous nucleation).
 Because Type IV nucleation sites (such as found on Mentos) allow the reaction to proceed with substantially lower activation energy, Mentos candies can appropriately be considered a catalyst of the process.
 As another example, dropping grains of salt or sand into the solution provides Type IV nucleation sites, lowers the activation energy compared to that of homogeneous nucleation, and increases the rate of carbon dioxide degassing.